on repeat and would go through dinosaur coloring pages with joy.

 My kids experimented by painting a dinosaur and by covering one or two with turmeric powder before making imprints on the dough.

-In the end they decided leaving the dinos as is, looked more realistic!
+In the end, they decided to leave the dinos as is, looked more realistic!

 I think these turned out beautifully!

-Looking for more harmless dino fun for your child?
+Looking for more dino fun for your child?